How To Ski Powder (Practical Tips for Beginners)

 - ❌ The tail of your ski will sink down making it much harder to turn.

-Tails in the snow is a major reason why many skiers find it harder to turn in powder.
+Tails in the snow are a major reason why many skiers find it harder to turn in powder.
 The way to overcome this is to introduce a flex and pop through each turn.

 Stay steady and project your body downhill so you and your skis don't over-rotate.
 Working on strengthening your core muscles will also help you overcome this problem.